Distance: 7,8 km

 Blue MTB

-Departure from the cooperative cellar.
-Small loop above Cascastel, the Pech de Fa, Vente Farine (common route with the footpath for a few meters), the Jasse de Rivière.
-Be careful, this circuit is not very technical but all the difference in height is done in one go; the Corbières are not "a long quiet river", despite the presence of the Berre river, which you walk alongside for a while on the way there as well as on the way back.
-You can then let yourself go on the long descent.
-Circuit 15 Espace VTT-FFC 198 To see: Cascastel: castle and gypsum room, XNUMXth century tower, stone bridge.
-Points of view: Durban and its castle at the level of Pech de Fa.
+Starting from the cooperative winery.
+A short loop above Cascastel, the Pech de Fa, Vente Farine (sharing a section with the footpath for a few meters), and the Jasse de Rivière.
+Note that this route is not very technical, but all the elevation gain is done in one go; the Corbières region is not "a long, calm river," despite the presence of the Berre River, which you will follow for a while on both the outward and return journeys.
+You can then enjoy the long descent.
+Points of interest: Cascastel: castle and gypsum room, 12th-century tower, stone bridge.
+Viewpoints: Durban and its castle at the Pech de Fa.

 By mountain bike